NOTE: This updated version posted on 28 August 2017 (the day when Goethe was born in 1749) was first published on 20 January 2010.

 My wife and I were standing in a very long line of people, slowly making our way towards the entrance to the California Academy of Sciences building in Golden Gate Park.
 (And we all already had tickets!)
 As the line flowed at its glacial pace, I noticed a statue of two figures standing on a stone pedestal.
 I remarked to my wife that it looked like a German or European statue.
 As we got closer, the bronze figures seemed even more familiar.

 Once we were standing right in front of the statue, I was amazed to read the inscription on the reddish stone base: “Goethe.
 Schiller.”
 As I gazed up at the large bronze figures of Germany’s two greatest poets and philosophers, I realized why they looked so familiar.
 This statue seemed to be the same one my wife and I had seen a few years earlier in Weimar, Germany.
 How the heck did it get here?
 What was the story behind this larger-than-life symbol of German culture standing in Golden Gate Park in San Francisco?
-Did any of these people in line, besides my wife and me, even know who Goethe and Schiller were?
+Did any of these people in line, besides my wife and me, even know who Johann Wolfgang Goethe and Friedrich Schiller were?

-Back home, as I researched the matter, it turned out that the statue in San Francisco is indeed an exact copy of the original monument that has stood on the Theaterplatz in Weimar since 1857.
+Back home, as I researched the matter, it turned out that the statue in San Francisco is indeed an exact copy of the original monument that has stood on the Theaterplatz in Weimar since 1857 (photo below).
 Not only that, like the original, the copy was also cast in Germany.
 In 1899 it was cast from a plaster model of the original at a foundry located between Berlin and Dresden and shipped to San Francisco by boat and rail.
-(Sculpted by Ernst Rietschel, the original statue was cast in bronze by the Königliche Erzgießerei in Munich.)
+Sculpted by Ernst Rietschel, the original statue was cast in bronze by the Königliche Erzgießerei in Munich.
 The San Francisco Goethe-Schiller monument was to be the first of at least four in the United States: Cleveland, Milwaukee and Syracuse, NY each have one.
 All are exact copies of Rietschel’s original 1857 sculpture.
 (A fifth Weimar copy now stands in a town near Shanghai, China, but that’s another story.)

 Luckily, the German-Americans in San Francisco (and there were many of them!) documented the occasion of the 1901 unveiling of the Goethe-Schiller monument and the statue’s history in a book entitled Das Goethe-Schiller Denkmal in San Francisco, California.
 Written in German by various authors, the book describes how the German-American community (including sugar magnate Claus Spreckels) raised money for the statue and its pedestal with a Mid-Winter Festival and other events over a period of years, beginning in 1894.
 The final cost was over $10,000, a considerable sum of money for the time.